Code-Institute-Submissions/milestone-project-288/README.md

 ### Acknowledgements
 The inspiration for this site came from trying to come up with an engaging idea for putting Javascript to use.
+- Note: I would say I had higher expectations for what I wanted to accomplish with this site.
+I believe I got very bogged down with the styling, asset gathering and tedious information that's needed to highlight my learning.

 ## Credits
 [kecode.info](https://keycode.info/)
 - Helped with testing keyevents